alaaobeid/MIU-Puzzle/README.md

-# MIU-Puzzle
+# MU-Puzzle
 Solved MIU puzzle using autonomous agents, which utilised breadth-first search, depth limited dfs and iterative deepening search algorithms.

-The MIU system is presented as a puzzle: can you transform the string MI into the goal string?
+The MU system is presented as a puzzle: can you transform the string MI into the goal string?
 In order to accomplish this, you are given the following rules:

 Rule 1: If your string ends in an I, you can add a U on the end: xI → xIU